ninech/rrdcached-proxy/README.md

 # RRDcached Proxy

-Proof of concept of a RRDcached proxy.
+Proof of concept for a RRDcached proxy.

 ## Setup